aave/aip/content/aips/194D8F0A7E11-AIP-FEI-RISK-PARAMETER-UPDATE-AAVE-V2.md

 ## Implementation

 Deployment of the proposal payload can be found [here](TODO)

+The repository of the payload can be found [here](https://github.com/llama-community/aave-risk-param-updates-fei)

 The proposal calls freezeReserve on the LendingPoolConfigurator (0x311Bb771e4F8952E6Da169b425E7e92d6Ac45756) targeting FEI (a0x956F47F50A910163D8BF957Cf5846D573E7f87CA).